ccdcoe/CDMCS/Suricata/rules/README.md

 Let's reiterate.
 * Rules are organized per *rule files*, usually they have suffix `.rules`
-* Suricata can load many rule files from *rule directory*
+* Suricata can load many rule files from *rules directory*
 * Easiest way to test is still to create a single rule file and load that exclusively with `-S` flag
 * `-S` (uppercase) does exclusive load of a single rule file
 * `-s` (lowercase) appends rule file to others in configuration, in other words, not exclusive